 “After getting pre-approved, I suggest prioritizing the needs and wants along with the long-term plan,” says Adrian Michelutti, RE/MAX Professionals, St. Albert, AB.
 “By focusing on their current and short-term needs, they will be able to find a home they can get started in, build equity, and eventually move on to the next home that meets their growing needs.”

-It’s rare for a first home to be a 10/10 in all categories; however, it’s quite possible to find a home you fall in love with, which is also one that checks most of the things off your wish list.
+Have an open mind.
+It’s rare for a first home to score a 10/10 in all categories; however, it’s quite possible to find a home you fall in love with, which is also one that checks most of the things off your wish list.

 In fast-paced markets where multiple offers are the norm, it’s possible that you may miss out on the first home you’re drawn to.
 It’s important to remember that the right home for you is still out there, and in some cases, you’ll be relieved you missed out on an earlier home if you eventually find something better.